matthewmueller/array/Readme.md

 This library uses an array-like object to implement all its methods.
 This is very similar to how jQuery lets you do: `$('.modal')[0]` and `$('p').length`.

 This library differs from `component/enumerable` in that it has events and does not wrap the array.
 To access the actual array in `component/enumerable` you have to call `.value()`.
-You can treat `array` just like an array, because it implements all the same methods.
+For the most part, you can treat `array` just like a real array, because it implements all the same methods.

 ## Caveats